rohanmalhotra4622/Python_Programming_Freestyle_Project/README.md

 4) beg_date --> end_date - timedelta(365)

-5) my_portfolio --> this is a DF of the stocks we entered for the time range choosing only the Adj.
+5) my_portfolio --> this is a DF of the stocks we input for the time range choosing only the Adj.
 Close Column.

 6) combined_df --> this is a DF that has the same contents as the DF above with the SP500 values.
-This is done by merging the SP500 values retrived with our stock portfolio values.
+This is done by merging the SP500 values retrieved  with our stock portfolio values.

 7) pct_change --> this is DF of percent changes of the combined_df listed in the line above.
 This is our measure of volatility.